-The Data Protection Act 2018 Schedule 1 paragraph 39 requires an appropriate policy document where the processing of special category personal data is necessary for reasons of substantial public interest.
+The Data Protection Act 2018 Schedule 1 paragraph 39 requires an appropriate policy document to be in place where the processing of special category personal data is necessary for reasons of substantial public interest.
 The specific conditions under which data may be processed for reasons of substantial public interest are set out in paragraphs 6 to 28 of Schedule 1.

-The Data Protection Act 2018 Schedule 1 paragraph 39 requires an appropriate policy document to process criminal convictions data.
+The Data Protection Act 2018 Schedule 1 paragraph 39 requires an appropriate policy document to be in place to process criminal convictions data.
 The specific conditions under which data may be processed for reasons of substantial public interest are set out in paragraph 36 of Schedule 1.